sncodeGit/opstkhelp/README.md

 When installing the program, you must enter the password for the program

 ### Executable files
 opstkhelp-utils is installed in the `~/.opstkhelp` directory in addition to executable files (opstkhelp-* files).
 Executable files are installed in the first local directory in order from the `PATH`.
-If you need to install executable files in a different directory, you can set it using the `BIN_FILES_PATH` variable located in `vars.sh` file.
+If you need to install executable files in a different directory, you can set it using the `BIN_FILES_PATH` variable located in `vars.env` file.

 ### Additional package
 Additional packages are installed during installation located in `subfiles/requirements.txt`.
 By default, the `sudo apt-get install`command is used to install packages.
-To change this behavior need, you need to change the variable `INSTALLATION_COMMAND` located in `vars.sh` file.
+To change this behavior need, you need to change the variable `INSTALLATION_COMMAND` located in `vars.env` file.

 ### Commands